jradcliffe5/mailmerge/README.md

   Cheers,
   Jack
   ```
+- Keep a shared closing in a separate template (e.g. `signature.txt`) and include it with `--signature signature.txt`.
 - Files ending in `.html` (or detected as HTML) automatically send as HTML.
 Plain-text HTML templates are wrapped in a minimal HTML document for consistent rendering.
 Use `--body-type plain` to force plain text.

 ### 3. Provide credentials